CBIIT/beautiful-jekyll/vae_with_pytorch.md

 # Exercise
 ---

-## Step (1): Ensure, on an interactive SLURM node, that CANDLE can run the model
+## Part 1: Ensure, on an interactive SLURM node, that CANDLE can run the model

 Create and enter a working directory on your data partition on Biowulf, e.g.,